McDonald’s Owner/Operators, their Employees and their Customers supporting RMHC Maine

 We are currently not accepting applications.
-Please check back June 2021 for program updates.
-When the application period reopens, please note: All of the required files/materials must be uploaded before submitting.
+Please check back in August of 2021 for program updates.
+When the application period reopens, please note that all required files/materials must be uploaded before submitting.
 All required materials must be included at time of submission.
 An incomplete application will not be considered for a grant.
 RMHC Maine will not accept handwritten or emailed applications.
-If you received a grant in the prior year, a follow up report must be submitted before a current proposal will be reviewed.
+If you received a grant in the prior year, a follow-up report must be submitted before a current proposal will be reviewed.

 - Cover Letter

 - IRS 501(c)(3) Tax-Exempt Status Letter

 - Detailed and itemized breakdown of budget specific to this project, including the specific uses in itemized amounts of the requested grant funds for the budget